 Being considered among the best repays me in part for the all the time I spent in growing my business.
-However, I’d rather be considered just nice from my customers; the gratitude of a happy bride is priceless.
-I constantly invest energy and attention in research equipment to always get the most out of what I do.
+However, I still prefer to be considered just nice from my customers; the gratitude of a happy bride is priceless.
+I continuously invest energy and attention in research and equipment to always get the most out of what I do.
 I treat every customer as the best one I have; it’s clear that all this is only a starting point.

 Your work is very much in trend, how would you define your style and your footprint?

 I believe that talking about style is meaningless nowadays.
 People give too much importance to definitions rather than content.
 My footprint is mostly romantic if it can be defined so; I use photography to tell a love story.

 Do you have any source of inspiration?
 Any favourite artist?